sakithb/media-controls/README.md

 -   If you have installed the extension from extensions.gnome.org, there will be some padding and icon size issues with some themes as [reported here](https://github.com/cliffniff/media-controls/issues/16).
 To fix it run this command and re-login.

-`cd ~/.local/share/gnome-shell/extensions/mediacontrols@cliffniff.github.com/ && curl -OL https://raw.githubusercontent.com/cliffniff/media-controls/main/player.js`
+`cd ~/.local/share/gnome-shell/extensions/mediacontrols@cliffniff.github.com/ && curl -OL https://raw.githubusercontent.com/cliffniff/media-controls/main/player.js && curl -OL https://raw.githubusercontent.com/cliffniff/media-controls/main/stylesheet.css`

 ---